mui/material-ui/docs/data/joy/components/toggle-button/toggle-button.md

 ### Exclusive selection

-When the `value` is not an array, the ToggleButtonGroup will render in exclusive selection mode.
-In this mode, only one button may be selected at a time.
+When the `value` provided to the `ToggleButtonGroup` is not an array, it operates in exclusive selection mode.
+In this mode, only one button can be selected at a time within the group.

 {{"demo": "ExclusiveSelection.js"}}